Cloufield/gwaslab/docs/EffectSize.md

     - [snpid,p,ea,nea,chr,pos],[OR,OR_l,OR_h]

 ### Snplist
 - `snplist` : optional, specify the variants you want to compare.
-If None, gwaslab will automatically extract lead variants from both sumstats.
+If None, GWASLab will automatically extract lead variants from both sumstats.

 ### Filter by maf:
 - `eaf` : optional, a list column names for effect allele frequency, in the order of [sumstats1_eaf, sumstats2_eaf].
 It is needed when you need to filter by maf using `maf_level`.